Know Before You Go

 • Graduating students or guests with special needs should contact the Center for Disability Resources at www.iit.edu/cdr or 312.567.5744 prior to the day of Commencement to arrange for a seat location and assistance to enable them to participate in the ceremony.
 Special needs/hearing-impaired guests can also obtain seating assistance by going to Guest Services.

-• All ceremonies will be live captioned and include sign language interpreters on screen and on the web for the benefit of students and guests who are hearing impaired.
+• All ceremonies will feature live captions and sign language interpreters, both on-screen and online, to ensure accessibility for graduating students and guests who are deaf or hard of hearing.

 Prohibited Items

-Credit Union 1 Arena does not allow outside food, alcohol, strollers, balloons, noisemakers/air horns, or paraphernalia of any kind.
+Credit Union 1 Arena does not allow outside food, alcohol, strollers, balloons, noisemakers/air horns, large bags, or paraphernalia of any kind.

 Ceremony Etiquette